nus-cs2103/website-base/admin/teams.md

 **The two teams**:
 You will be in two different teams at different times of the semester.

-* Week 1 - 5: Phase A team
+* Weeks 1 - 5: Phase A team
-* Week 6 - 13: Phase B team (i.e. Project team)
+* Weeks 6 - 13: Phase B team (i.e. Project team)

 Phase A (Weeks 1 - 5) is the period for strengthening individual competencies.
 By working with different classmates during this period you get to know and learn from more classmates.
-The project is done in phase B. That means your Phase B team is also your project team.
+The project is done in Phase B. That means your Phase B team is also your project team.

 ==There cannot be any overlap between your 2 teams==.
 For example, any member from your Phase A team cannot be a member of your Phase B team.

 **When to form teams**

-* CS2103T: Your phase A team will be formed by CS2101 side in week 1\.
-Your phase B team (applicable to CS2101 too) will be formed by CS2103T side on week 5.
+* CS2103T: Your Phase A team will be formed by CS2101 side in week 1\.
+Your Phase B team (applicable to CS2101 too) will be formed by CS2103T side on week 5.
 * CS2103: Form tentative Phase A teams in week 2 (during the tutorial).
-Finalize phase A team in the subsequent tutorial.
-Form phase B team on week 5.
+Finalize Phase A team in the subsequent tutorial.
+Form Phase B team on week 5.

 **Team size**: The default ==team size is four==.

-**Team ID**: This will be given to you after forming teams in each phase.
-It has the form `TUTORIAL_ID-PHASE+TEAM_NUMBER` e.g, `W14-A2` means you are in tutorial W14 (i.e., Wed 1400-1500), phase A, team 2.
+**Team ID**: This will be given to you after forming teams in each Phase .
+It has the form `TUTORIAL_ID-PHASE+TEAM_NUMBER` e.g, `W14-A2` means you are in tutorial W14 (i.e., Wed 1400-1500), Phase A, team 2.

 **Team composition**